This chapter describes the Oracle Fusion Middleware features that are important in high availability topologies. It contains the following topics:

 Oracle Fusion Middleware backup and recovery is a simple solution based on file system copy for Middle-tier components.
 RMAN is used for Oracle databases.
 There is also support for online backups.
 With Oracle Fusion Middleware, you can integrate with existing backup and recovery tools, or use scheduled backup tasks through oracle Fusion Middleware Enterprise Manager or cron jobs.

-Typically, Oracle Fusion Middleware high availability deployments are front ended by a load balancer which can be configured to distributed incoming requests using various algorigthms.
+Typically, Oracle Fusion Middleware high availability deployments are front ended by a load balancer which can be configured to distributed incoming requests using various algorithms.

 Oracle Fusion Middleware also has built-in load balancing capabilities for intra component interaction.
 For example, Web server to application server, or application server to database server.

 Oracle Fusion Middleware 11g does not provide external load balancers.
-To ensure that your external load balancer is compatible with Oracle Fusion Middleware, check that your external load balancer meets the requirements listed in Table 2-1.
+To ensure that your external load balancer is compatible with Oracle Fusion Middleware, check that your external load balancer meets the requirements listed below:

-Some Oracle Fusion Middleware components use persistence or stickiness in an external load balancer.
+Persistence/stickiness: Some Oracle Fusion Middleware components use persistence or stickiness in an external load balancer.
 If your external load balancer does not allow you to set cookie persistence at the URI level, set the cookie persistence for all HTTP traffic.
 In either case, set the cookie to expire when the browser session expires.
-Refer to your external load balancer documentation for details.
+See your external load balancer documentation for details.

 For example, for Oracle Fusion Middleware Identity Management, the external load balancer should monitor Oracle Internet Directory, Oracle Fusion Middleware Single Sign-On, and Oracle Delegated Administration Services.
 To monitor these components, set up monitors for the following protocols: